Daewoo Nubira: Reviewing

 The AA first tested out the Nubira in August 1997.
 They claimed that the ride was subtle and the driving experience was decent.
 In conclusion, they said that its keen value for money and decent equipment makes it a good family car.
 However, for them it was just another family car, rather competent than trendsetting.

-After that, in November 1998, AA tested out the 1.6 SE version of the Nubira estate.
-The way it drove, versatility and its good conglomeration of styling in Italy, Engineered in Britain and assembled in South Korea is what the AA liked about it.
-Their verdict was that it was a sensibly competent rather than a crowd-drawing performer, it fitted a lot of motoring for the money and the aftersales package was outstanding.
+In November 1998, AA tested the 1.6 SE version of the Nubira Estate.
+The AA's verdict mentioned that it was sensibly competent rather than a crowd-drawing performer, it fitted a lot of motoring for the money and the aftersales package was outstanding, receiving an overall good review.

 Finally, the facelift version of the Nubira was tested in July 1999.
 The AA liked its comfort (particularly the seats) yet some of the mechanical improvements weren't very good for them; for instance despite the new engine management system, they thought the new two litre engine still suffered a nasty 'shunt' as the accelerator was released and applied.
 The verdict was the facelift made it a more refined and comfortable car with the sublime aftersales peace-of-mind package.